CybernetHacker14/CybernetHacker14/README.md

 ***

-## 🏢 I'm a Graphics Programmer at [Sony India](https://www.sonyindiasoftware.co.in/), currently residing in Bengaluru, Karnataka, India.
+## 🏢 I'm a Graphics Programmer at [Sony India](https://www.sonyindiasoftware.co.in/), working with engineers on next generation technologies.

 ***